Liverpool College: Uniform

 The colleges uniform is distinctive and differs slightly between the Prep school, Upper school.
 All students wear the school blazer which is black with red trims, featuring the coat of arms.
 Pupils in the prep school wear a distinctive red jumper while students in the Upper school wear a black variant of the Jumper. this is worn in conjunction with a shirt and tie, the tie worn by the Prep School tie is the same for all Prep pupils regardless of house, Where as the upper school tie features the coat of arms of the students house on it, ties are traditionally not worn by female students however in recent years the uniform policy has become more relaxed on gender exclusivity.
 Female students, wear the college skirt which features the College's Tartan on it.

 In modern times Sixth Formers wear business attire, with male students typically wearing a sixth form tie emblazoned with the school arms, Certain prefects, such as the Heads of School and their deputies wear traditional Academic Prefecture Gowns or "Robes" at School events.

 Grace

 There was a long tradition of saying grace at the college.
 It is no longer in frequent use at the college, However it is said at Old Lerpoolian dinners where the Head Boy or Head Girl of the College is invited to deliver it, the wording of the Grace is:

-Oculi omnium in te sperant, domine, et tu das escam illorum in tempore opportuno.
-Tui sunt caeli et tua est terra, orbem terrae et plenitudinem eius tu fundasti.
-Confitemini, domino, quoniam bonus quoniam in aeternam, misericordia eius.
+Oculi omnium in te sperant, Domine, et tu das eis escam in tempore opportuno, tui sunt caeli et tua est terra, orbem terrae et plenitudinem eius tu fundasti; confitemini, Domino, quoniam bonus est quoniam in aeternum, misericordia eius.